What is whole masoor dal?

 How to make whole masoor dal in a regular cooking pan

 So, if you are cooking this dal for dinner, you can start soaking the lentils in the morning.
-And make sure you place them in a big enough bowl that can hold the water three times as much as the lentil.
-Because legumes do soak water and expand.
+Make sure you place them in a big enough bowl that can hold the water three times as much as the lentil because legumes do soak water and expand.

 When you are ready to cook, drain and discard the water.